 ACKNOWLEDGEMENTS

-The authors would like to acknowledge the individuals that volunteered to collect wild flies: Lisa Harrington and Paul Keene, Khwannarin Khemsom, Anastazia Jablumovsky, Elle Irons and Michael Martzahn, Kelly Wallace and Ben Ryan, Claire Stewart and Natali Wickencamp [NEW BELGIUM????].
+The authors would like to acknowledge the individuals that volunteered to collect wild flies: Lisa Harrington and Paul Keene, Khwannarin Khemsom, Anastazia Jablumovsky, Elle Irons and Michael Martzahn, Kelly Wallace and Ben Ryan, Claire Stewart and Natali Wickencamp and the packaging department at New Belgium Brewing Company.
 We thank them for their effort in collecting flies themselves or for the opportunity for us to collect flies from their property.
+Did any other lab members contribute to collection, testing, etc?

+DATA AVAILABILITY

+The sequencing data that supports the findings of this study are openly available in the National Center for Biotechnology and Information under the SRA accession numbers: SRR30712177-SRR30712331 and the nucleotide accession numbers: PQ624841-PQ625194, PQ625196-PQ625214, and [ADD SRA accessions].
+The scripts used to analyze the data, raw RT-qPCR data and metadata can be found at this GitHub repository: https://github.com/LKeene/DiverseCollections.

 FUNDING

-NSF IOS 2048214 (AHK, ALB and MDS) and NIH T32GM132057 (AHK)
+NSF IOS 2048214 (AHK, ALB and MDS), NIH T32GM132057 (AHK), and NIH/NCATS Colorado CTSA Grant Number UL1 TR002535

 REFERENCES